At Fermata Music School Lucan

 Fermata Attendance Policy – a student is obliged to attend music lessons regularly.
 We do not schedule music lessons on Bank Holidays.
 We can only reschedule a class on behalf of a student if the reason for the absence falls under missed lesson policy.

 When a student cannot attend an in-person class, we will happily connect with the student using online platforms (Zoom, Skype, FaceTime, WhatsApp), so the lesson is not forfeited.
-Please provide a minimum of 2 hours notice for the teacher to re-configure for the online class setup for such circumstance.
+Please provide a minimum of 12 hours notice for the teacher to re-configure for the online class setup for such circumstances.

 Missed Lesson Policy – we will consider any scheduled lesson forfeited if a student will not attend or explain the absence.
-The exemption of this rule can only apply in specific cases outlined below, such as Certified Sick Leave, Hospitalisation or Family Bereavement, State Exams.
+The exemption of this rule can only apply in specific cases, such as Certified Sick Leave, Hospitalisation or Family Bereavement or State Exams (Junior/Leaving Cert).

 For any missed lesson falling into any of the above cases, Fermata School of Music Lucan will arrange a catch-up lesson(s) at a mutually agreeable time for both the student and the teacher.
 We require proof to support the time of absence from the lesson/lessons.
 The certificate/letter must outline the duration of absence and the reasons.
 As a courtesy, you should send a to the school’s office to consider any credit.